 There are times when a DIY video will work perfectly well for your brand, but there are also times when it could potentially damage your image.

-So let’s look at the pros and cons of making a DIY corporate film versus using a production company.
+So let’s look at the pros and cons of making a DIY corporate video versus using a production company.

 Pros and cons of making your own corporate video